emilyjryan/language-quiz-game/README.md

 ## About the Game:

 This game will involve one phrase at a time popping up on the canvas screen.
-The player will need to guess between three language options to guess the correct language.
-If they are correct, they get one point.
-If not, they do not receive a point.
+The player will need to type in the correct language to earn one point.
+If they are incorrect, they do not receive a point.
 There will be 10 phrases.
 Score will be number correct out of 10.

 ## Tech stack used: